 FAQs

-Can MLflow 3.x load runs/models/traces logged with MLflow 2.x?
+Can MLflow 3.x load resources (runs, models, traces, etc.) created with MLflow 2.x?

-Yes, MLflow 3.x can load runs/models/traces logged with MLflow 2.x.
+Yes, MLflow 3.x can load resources such as runs, models, traces, and more that were created with MLflow 2.x.
 However, the reverse is not true.

 load_model